angelagonzalezp/TFM_AWS/README.md

 - Amazon S3
 - Amazon Athena

-This web app prototype allowing is designed to allow the user to:
+This web app prototype is designed to allow the user to:
 - Create huge datasets of tweets (including metadata) matching specific criteria.
 - Keep them always accesible in an S3 bucket.
 - Analise them by SQL queries, creating custom-made Athena tables.
 Once you have a table, two options are available: